What are some common work related diseases or illnesses?

 Some common work-related diseases or illness include:

-- cancers such as melanoma and leukemia; and
+- Cancers such as melanoma, mesothelioma and leukemia

-Currently there are also 25 diseases, known as proclaimed diseases of which are deemed through Victorian Legislation to be automatically due the nature of a worker’s employment given their association with a particular place, process or occupation.
+Currently there are 25 diseases, known as proclaimed diseases of which are deemed through Victorian Legislation to be automatically due the nature of a worker’s employment (for WorkCover purposes) given their association with a particular place, process or occupation.

 What does 'proclaimed disease' mean?